-According to Amaya’s 2015 earnings report (a conference call webcast presentation is available here), PokerStars saw a decline (5%) in their poker revenues for the first time ever last year.
+According to Amaya’s 2015 earnings report, PokerStars saw a decline (5%) in their poker revenues for the first time ever last year.
 The company also spent almost $19 million in lobbying efforts worldwide (close to half of that in the U.S. alone) to work on getting online poker legalized and regulated in additional jurisdictions, which, if successful, would paradoxically lead to them paying additional taxes.

 Still, It’s Not All Bad News for Amaya

 While times might be tough, I’d hardly call them “desperate.”
 In fact, PokerStars’ parent company impressively managed to wipe away $569 million worth of its debt last year.
 They’ve also got plenty to be happy about and proud of in terms of the performance of their online casino and sports betting products, which experienced a 860% year-over-year growth and accounted for almost 13% of company revenue in 2015 (vs. 1.4% in 2014).